 Financial Aid Policy

 Students who wish to withdraw from a class/classes at the graduate school must contact the Graduate Academic Services Office to request a withdrawal form.
-The withdrawal does not become official until the completed and signed form is returned.
-Access to classes is given to students one week prior to the start of each term in order for students to assess the workload required for their courses.
-All requests to drop must be completed prior to the start of the term and no charges are assessed.
-Upon withdrawal, refunds are issued based on the following scale: during week 1 is 75%; during week 2 is 50% and after week 2 there is no refund.
+The withdrawal does not become official until the completed, and signed form is returned.
+Access to classes is given to students one week before starting each term for students to assess the workload required for their courses.
+All requests to drop must be completed before the start of the term, and no charges are assessed.
+Upon withdrawal, refunds are issued based on the following scale: during week 1 is 75%; during week 2 is 50%, and after week 2, there is no refund.

 Tuition & Fees